Mmm Skyscraper I Love You

 "Mmm...Skyscraper I Love You" is a 1993 single by Underworld.
 It did not make the charts.

 The song's title comes from an art compilation by Underworld's design company, Tomato.
 The title included an ellipsis between the first two words when it appeared on the 1993 single, but it is then written without an ellipsis on the Dubnobasswithmyheadman album and on the band's compilation albums.

-The Jam Scraper version was originally slated to appear on Dubnobasswithmyheadman, but was replaced by the original.